-L-R B1 Mute By reducing the level of low frequencies in the L-R channel, a subjective improvement in cleanliness can be made.
+L-R B1 Mute In FM broadcast, the transmission of low frequency information in the stereo subcarrier has been known to exacerbate multi-path interference.
+By reducing the level of low frequencies in the L-R channel, a subjective improvement in reception can be made.
 You essentially give up nothing: human hearing is decidedly weak in detecting low frequency directional cues, and any reduction of material in that region will most likely not be missed by even the most critical listeners.